SiliconLabs/wisun-br-gui/README.md

 ### Wi-SUN Topology

 As its name indicates, the Wi-SUN Topology tab draws the Wi-SUN network topology.
-The canvas is dynamic and uses the autozoom to fits the network on the user screen.
+The canvas is dynamic and uses the Auto Zoom to fit the network on the user screen.
 This functionality can be disabled by unchecking the `Auto Zoom` box.
 The interactive capability of the network gives you the ability to check the properties of every node of the network through the `Device Properties` Box.

 ![topology](pics/topology.png)